ACGME P/CC Fellowship

 Intensive Care Units

-The fellow supervises and directs residents and medical students in the care of adult patients in five Critical Care Units of The University of Chicago Hospitals (Medical, Cardiac, Cardiothoracic, Neurosurgical and Burn), with the Medical ICU being the core critical care rotation for the fellowship.
+The fellow supervises and directs residents and medical students in the care of adult patients in Critical Care Units of The University of Chicago Medicine (Medical, Cardiac, Cardiothoracic, and Neurologic), with the Medical ICU being the core critical care rotation for the fellowship.
 On these rotations, the fellow develops competence in the differential diagnosis and management of the critically ill, and learns to integrate these clinical skills with the biomedical instrumentation of bedside hemodynamic measurements, right heart catheterization, measurement and computation of gas exchange variables, cardiac output determination, and all aspects of mechanical ventilation and airway care.
 These principles, and those governing fluid therapy, nutritional support, and antimicrobial therapy in severely ill patients, are reviewed extensively through daily seminars covering the pathophysiology of critical illness.
 The fellow is also an important teaching resource for residents and students in an environment that fosters numerous opportunities for teaching.

 Pulmonary Consultation Service